dengweihuan/image_filtering_and_matching/README.md

 Weihuan Deng,
 Xun Li,

-PyTorch implementation and pretrained models for llava-v1.6 and DINOv2.
+The model has been implemented utilizing the PyTorch framework, with experimental benchmarks established against the latest versions of LLaVA-v1.6 and DINOv2.

 ## Installation